 This Yoga International ad saw a 29% decrease in CPA.

-Videos on Facebook generate up to 8 billion views each day, including video ads.
+Videos on Facebook generate up to 8 billion views each day, including video ad creative.
 This is why Facebook video ads can be so powerful for grabbing your audience’s attention and getting them to take the action you’re looking for.

 These video ads range from basic slideshows to full productions, and you can choose the style that works for your brand.
 And if you’re looking to hire actors, check out Backstage.
 (Full disclosure – we work with them.)